Karla Cornejo Villavicencio: The Undocumented Americans

 Natasha Walter describes the memoir as having a reportage style, as Cornejo Villavicencio details the immense role that day laborers played at Ground Zero in the aftermath of 9/11 and the lives of undocumented people throughout cities in the United States.
 Working at Ground Zero, these workers endured poor conditions, being exposed to toxic dust and debris without proper equipment and receiving inadequate pay.
-As a result, a large percentage of the day laborers developed various health conditions, as chronicled in Cornejo Villavicencio’s memoir, including cancer, respiratory complications, and PTSD.
+As a result, a large percentage of the day laborers developed various health conditions, as chronicled in Cornejo Villavicencio's memoir.
 Day laborers were also major contributors to the restoration efforts of hurricane-struck Staten Island, working as unpaid volunteers following Hurricane Sandy.
 In Miami, Cornejo Villavicencio reflects on the health crisis faced by undocumented people in the United States by providing personal narratives of the undocumented, rather than relying on statistics.
 She recounts the reliance of the undocumented community on alternative healthcare, including attending botanicas to attain medicinal herbs or resorting to Vodou or Santeria to cure ailments.
 While in Flint - known for the Flint water crisis- Cornejo Villavicencio was struck by the fact that the group of children she observed from a distance were not interested in higher education.
 This was a moment of reflection for her, as she realized that these children were "not only victims of the polluted water crisis, but also casualties of social forces that will never let them succeed."

 In 2020 during the coronavirus pandemic, she wrote a piece for The New York Times about the humanitarian crisis on the US–Mexico border.